ludersGabriel/boids-in-cplusplus/README.md

 ## Boids Algorithm is a algorithm used to describe the movement and formations of boid-like creatures, like flocking birds, some especies of fish and so on.
   - I implemented this version using C++ and [SDL2](https://www.libsdl.org/index.php), a library that provides low-level access to a computers interface, like screen, mouse and graphics hardware.
   - I followed the especifications from http://www.kfish.org/boids/pseudocode.html and implemented my own vector2 library, wich is also available in this github directory or on its own directory.
+Furthermore, the theory that I used comes from [Craig Reynolds](https://www.red3d.com/cwr/boids/).

 # RUNNING